-We receive a lot of enquiries from readers regarding what type of aircraft is due to operate on their flight, so this page we’ve sought to set out an overview of what different type of aircraft BA operates and how it makes a difference to the seating configuration and in-flight experience.
+We receive a lot of enquiries from readers regarding what type of aircraft is due to operate on their BA flight.
+On this page we’ve sought to set out an overview of what different type of aircraft BA operates and how it makes a difference to the seating configuration and in-flight experience.

 In summary by airport:

-All short-haul BA flights are operated using Embraer E-170 or E-190 aircraft.
+All short-haul BA flights are operated using Embraer E-190 aircraft.

 These are in a 2-2 configuration in both Euro Traveller economy and Club Europe business class cabins.
 This aircraft is also used on weekend leisure flights to non-London destinations from Southampton airport.